giorginolab/ACEMD-PLUMED/README.md

 with each accumulated hill.
 The solution is to use PLUMED's `GRID` option (enabled in PLUMED2's example).

-Restarts are supported in PLUMED, but they require special care to be in sync with ACEMD's checkpoints.
+Restarts are supported in PLUMED, but they require care to be in sync with ACEMD's checkpoints.